Mutual recognition of a Sales Registration Certificate

 - Do I have to pay the recruit the agreed hourly rate?

-- How much does the National Certificate in Real Estate (Salesperson) cost?
+- How much does the New Zealand Certificate in Real Estate (Salesperson) cost?

 - What additional costs may a new salesperson incur?

-- What does the Open Polytechnic charge for their National Certificate in Real Estate (Salesperson) course?
+- What does the Open Polytechnic charge for their New Zealand Certificate in Real Estate (Salesperson) course?

 How many papers are in the new salesperson entry level qualification?